DIPlib/diplib/DIPthoughts.md

 We discuss the second case (ROI indexing) and fourth case (arbitrary indexing) below.

-*OpenCV* uses references, iterators and more to allow this type of functionality.
-I'm not sure if we want to copy this.
-I'm open for suggestions.

 ### ROI indexing

 This type of indexing requires a start, stop and step size for each